Definition:

 The Long Answer is

-Note: Sampling is applicable only for homogeneous population.
+Note: Sampling is applicable only for homogeneous populations.

 How about an example here?

-For instance, assume a company “Failure Partners” having a turnover of $10 Million in the current financial year.
+For instance, assume a company “Failure Partners” has a turnover of $10 Million in the current financial year.
 The number of invoices raised by the company for the sales is 1 Million.
-This info is for only one of the several account balances which are under audit.
-Assume there are some 100 GL accounts in the books of company.
-Then the number of invoice or similar supporting documents equals to 100 Million (Approximately).
+This info is for only one of the several account balances that are under audit.
+Assume there are some 100 GL accounts in the books of the company.
+Then the number of invoices or similar supporting documents equals 100 Million (Approximately).

 Runners Insight

-Can the Auditor be able to test each voucher and inspects the relevant supports for all the account balances?
+Can the Auditor be able to test each voucher and inspect the relevant supports for all the account balances?

-The answer would be no. In other words, it’s not possible for audit team to vouch and trace all those amounts to supports.
-So, sampling procedure helps auditor by reducing the extent of testing and thereby auditor obtains the reasonable assurance that the financial information represent a true and fair.
+The answer would be no. In other words, the audit team can’t vouch and trace all those amounts to support.
+So, the sampling procedure helps the auditor by reducing the extent of testing and thereby auditor obtains the reasonable assurance that the financial information is true and fair.

 Do we worry if we lose just $1 or $100?
 The answer would be $100, right?

 Now, we will think of this in audit terms.
-Will auditor worries if the company does not record an expense of $100 or $10,000?
+Will the auditor worry if the company does not record an expense of $100 or $10,000?
 The answer would be absolutely $10,000.

 The higher the number, the greater will be the risk for Auditor.

-So, Auditor determines Materiality for each of the company under audit.
+So, the Auditor determines the Materiality for each of the companies under audit.
 This helps to filter out the material account balances that are of audit importance.
-Even if there are errors in the account balances which are immaterial, it will not affect the audit opinion on the financials or financial information under audit.
-Hence, auditor will not concern about those immaterial balances
+Even if there are errors in the account balances that are immaterial, it will not affect the audit opinion on the financials or financial information under audit.
+Hence, the auditor will not be concerned about those immaterial balances

 From the above, we gained a good understanding of the Materiality and its application during the audit.
-Now, lets understand the performance materiality concept.
-Below two points help us in understanding the need of performance materiality.
+Now, let us understand the performance materiality concept.
+The two points below help us understand the need for performance materiality.
 Later on, we will understand the performance materiality definition.

 First Point that drives the use of Performance Materiality:

-Performance Materiality is a key metric in determining the number of samples that needs to be tested.
+Performance Materiality is a key metric in determining the number of samples that need to be tested.

 Are you wondering why shouldn’t we take Materiality here instead of performance materiality?